 - procedural GPs practising in surgery, anaesthetics or obstetrics in the Australian Standard Geographical Classification – Remoteness Area (ASGC-RA) 1 - 5 localities, and

 - GPs practising emergency medicine in ASGC-RA 2-5 localities

 Procedural GPs in ASGC-RA 1 localities are subject to specific eligibility criteria.

-GPs who provide services in rural and remote areas but reside primarily in urban areas (including locums and Royal Flying Doctor Service doctors) may be eligible for the RPGP.
+If you provide services in rural and remote areas but live in urban areas (including locums and Royal Flying Doctor Service doctors) you may be eligible.

 The Australian Standard Geographical Classification – Remoteness Areas (ASGC-RA) is the classification system used to define eligible areas.
 Urban localities are classified ASGC-RA1 and rural or remote localities eligible for locum placements are in AGGC-RA 2-5.
-Refer to the Map Locator, ASGC Remoteness Areas on the Department of Health website to establish the rurality and remoteness of a location.
+Refer to the Map Locator, ASGC Remoteness Areas on the Department of Health website to establish rurality and remoteness for locations.

 All grant payments are calculated at a flat rate of $2,000 per day regardless of:

 - travel and accommodation costs, or